They see, they know.I love this picture of a wise woman listening to the guidance of her white owl, facing forward with knowledge and poise.

 Owls and white owls, in particular, are known as messengers from subtle realms.
 Among First Nations, they are totem animals that bring wisdom and intuitive knowledge.
 In Harry Potter’s world, the white owl Hedwig is a gift from fellow wizard Hagrid on his eleventh birthday.
 Her primary function is to deliver Harry’s mail.
 Literally, she brings him messages.
 She is also his companion, guide and protector.
 I will say that is quite the definition of intuition!

 Albert Einstein said: “The intuitive mind is a sacred gift, and the rational mind is a faithful servant.
 But, unfortunately, we have created a society that honors the servant and has forgotten the gift.”

 We know that great scientists are intuitive and rigorous in their research.
 It is a balance they learn to trust to achieve significant breakthroughs.

-Intuition is innate yet requires that we develop it as we would a skill, learn to listen to and trust the information we perceive.
+Intuition is innate yet requires that we develop it as we would a skill, learn to listen to, ask questions and trust the information we perceive.

 7 steps to listening to your intuition